denull/ton-auction/README.md

 * * `0`, English (open) auction;
 * * `64`, Blind (sealed-bid first-price) auction;
 * * `65`, Vickrey (sealed-bid second-price) auction.
+* *comment* Arbitrary text describing what exactly is being sold here.
 * *start-time* Unixtime, the time when this auction starts.
 * *end-time* Unixtime, the time when this auction ends.
 * *decrypt-time* Unixtime, the time before which all bidders in a sealed-bid auction must present their actual bids.